railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

 .. note:: Initial access configuration

-	In the initial configuration, Open ERP's admin user, a member of the admin group, is given access to the Configuration menu
+	In the initial configuration, Open ERP's \ ``admin`` \ user, a member of the \ ``Administration / Configuration`` \
-	in each section of the main menu.
+	group, is given access to the Configuration menu in each section of the main menu.
 This is a general convention.
-	For example, :menuselection:`Partners --> Configuration` is visible in the administrator's menu amongst the other Partner menu items,
+	For example, :menuselection:`Sales --> Configuration` is visible in the administrator's menu amongst the other Sales menu items.
-	but only those other menu entries are visible to other users.
+	But only the menu items other than :menuselection:`Sales --> Configuration` are visible to other users.
-	Similarly, the main menu entry :menuselection:`Administration` is, by convention, visible only to users who are members of the admin group.
+	Similarly, the main menu item :menuselection:`Administration` is, by convention, visible only to users who are members of the \ ``Administration / Configuration`` \ group.

 .. index::
    single: access; objects